LuiseRauch/portfolio-kami/_posts/2016-11-29-how-to-add-a-google-custom-search-site-to-your-ghost-blog.md

 Once you've created your page template you'll need add some code to it.
 Copy the code from your theme's page.hbs file and paste it into your new page template.
 When you're finished, save the page template file.
 We will access this template file again once we've created our form.

 Paste the embed code into your page template
-Depending on where you'd like your form to appear on your contact page, you'll want either paste the form embed code before or after the {{content}}.
+Depending on where you'd like your form to appear on your contact page, you'll want either paste the form embed code before or after "content".
 How you format this page is completely up to you.
 If you're using the default Ghost theme, Casper, and you'd like the form to display AFTER your contact page content, you would paste your form code after the bit of code that looks similar to this:

 Copy and paste the provided code, we've created earlier with Google's [Custom Search](https://cse.google.com/cse/create/new), into a <div> element, where you want both the search box and the search results to render.